 We also found that the max tire size was quite conservative, with (maybe) a 285/75 R16 tire fitting in the available space.
 This is more a reflection of typical use in South Africa, but North American overland trailers are often subjected to more technical terrain, at times requiring a larger tire, particularly one that matches the bolt pattern and diameter of the tow vehicle.
 The trailer is also surprisingly light given the overall features and ability to sleep inside.
 We weighed it at our local scale, and it came in at 1,940 pounds, which is impressive in its own right, and below the tow limits of even most cars.

-The set-up takes about 15 minutes for one person that has some familiarity with the unit.
+The setup takes about 15 minutes for one person if they have some familiarity with the unit.
 This may seem long, but it is on par with most tent-style trailers.
 Just to sleep or take a nap, that time can be cut in half.
-To set-up the full kitchen and awning, plan on the 15 minutes.
-However, when all that work is done, there is an entry door, a ladder, and standing room for 2-3 people off the ground.
-The main bed is about queen size, and the secondary bed similar to a double.
+To set up the full kitchen and awning, plan on the 15 minutes.
+However, when all that work is done, there is an entry door, a ladder, and standing room for two to three people off the ground.
+The main bed is about queen sized, and the secondary bed similar to a double.
 It would be easy to sleep mom, dad, and a few kids.

 I used the second bed as a stowage area for clothing bags and photography equipment.
 And the edge of that bed makes for a comfortable seat to work.
 A large electrical control panel is mounted to the interior, which has several outlets, including USB.
 There is a water usage indicator, and switches for lights, the water pump, and the battery isolator.
 There are also a few little cubbies for stashing smaller gear items.

-The quality of the materials and the attention to detail on the rain fly and windows.
+The quality of the materials and the attention to detail is evident on the rainfly and windows.

-The kitchen is also an impressive feature, with a full pull-out galley, complete with Dometic fridge, sink, and stove.
-The dry goods and kitchen storage in the pantry is generous, and includes a drop-down panel for food prep.
+The kitchen is also an impressive feature, with a full pull-out galley, complete with a Dometic fridge, sink, and stove.
+The dry goods and kitchen storage in the pantry are generous and includes a drop-down panel for food prep.

 The Chobe overland trailer can also be specified with a shower/toilet stall.
-It mounts to the front of the frame and supports both an entire enclosure, but also a sink.
-An on-demand propane-fired water heater supplies the shower head.
+It mounts to the front of the frame and supports both an entire enclosure and a sink.
+An on-demand propane-fired water heater supplies the showerhead.

-Overall, the Chobe overland trailer is a high-quality, and extremely well thought-out trailer with both capability and comfort.
-Ideal for life on the road and longer forays, the Echo trailer had the available water and storage space for 7-10 days in the field.
+Overall, the Chobe overland trailer is a high-quality, and extremely well-thought-out trailer with both capability and comfort.
+Ideal for life on the road and longer forays, the Echo trailer had the available water and storage space for seven tp 10 days in the field.
 The only accessory required will be an appropriate solar solution to maintain the batteries.
 It will be less ideal for extreme or highly technical terrain where much larger tires and under trailer protection is required.